Planning a budget Disneyland vacation is completely feasible.

 Breakfast

-For breakfast, book a room at hotels that offer a free continental breakfast.
+For breakfast, book a room at hotels that offer free continental breakfasts.
 You’ll save money (and time) by indulging in their quick breakfast items rather than sitting down at an expensive restaurant.
+With complimentary breakfast, you are one step closer to planning a Disneyland trip on a budget.

 Lunch and Dinner